Status

 Getting Started

 The application demonstrates some functionalities associated with the Low-Latency mode of operation.
-Low-latency is a node’s operation mode that intent to maximize communication performance with minimal latencies.
-It is for example well suited for Lighting application when both local communication and low latency are obviously required.
+Low-latency is a node’s operation mode that intent to maximize communication performance (i.e increased packet throughput and reduced hop by hop latency) at the expense of increased power consumption.
+It is for example well suited for Lighting application and when devices are usually mains powered so power consumption is less of a concern.

 This application also demonstrate the Adaptive Flooding feature, which consists on sending messages through the radio range independently of the established mesh routes.
 It is demonstrated for both node to node and downlink communications.

-Please refer to Wirepas Massive concept document [1] to learn more about Low-latency mode of operation and Adaptive Flooding.
+Please refer to Wirepas Mesh concept document [1] to learn more about Low-latency mode of operation and Adaptive Flooding.

 To summarize, this example application demonstrate the following functionalities :